-Once we have confirmed that the event is real, communication with our investors and personnel becomes top priority.
+Once we have confirmed that the event is real, communication with our stakeholders and personnel becomes top priority.
 As we describe:

-‘The goal of initial internal communication is to focus the event response on one place and remove uncertainty.
-The goal of external communication is to tell investors that you know something is interrupted and you are looking into it as a matter of urgency.‘
+‘The goal of initial internal communication is to focus the event response on one place and remove risk.
+The goal of external communication is to tell stakeholders that you know something is interrupted and you are looking into it as a matter of urgency.‘

-Speedy, accurate communication assists build and keep investor trust.
+Speedy, accurate communication assists build and keep stakeholder trust.

-We send an email to a set list of investors that includes our engineering leadership, major event managers, and other key internal personnel.
+We send an email to a set list of stakeholderss that includes our engineering leadership, major event managers, and other key internal personnel.

 Sometimes, an event is resolved quickly by the on-call team.
 But in other instances, the next step is to escalate the concern to another expert or team of experts better suited to resolve this specific event.

 Once the concern has been escalated to someone new, the event manager delegates a role to them.
-At Kayndrexsphere, these roles are pre-set, so team members can quickly comprehend what is expected of them.
+At the Kayndrex Foundation, these roles are pre-set, so team members can quickly comprehend what is expected of them.